Does Outsourcing Reduce Wages in the Low Wage Service Occupations? Evidence from Janitors and Guards

-Outsourcing of labor services grew substantially during the 1980s and 1990s and was associated with lower wages, fewer benefits, and lower rates of unionization.
-The authors focus on two occupations for which they can identify outsourcing in those two decades using industry and occupation codes: janitors and guards.
-Across a wide array of specifications, they find that the outsourcing wage penalty ranged from 4% to 7% for janitors and from 8% to 24% for guards.
-Their findings on health benefits mirror those on wages.
-Evidence suggests that the outsourcing penalty was not due to compensating differentials for higher benefits or lower hours, skill differences, or the types of industries that outsourced.
-Rather, outsourcing seems to have reduced labor market rents for workers, especially for those in the upper half of the occupational wage distribution.
-Industries with higher historical wage premia were more likely to outsource service work.
+Outsourcing of labor services grew substantially during the eighties and nineties, and was associated with lower wages, less benefits, and lower rates of unionization.
+We focus on two occupations for which we can identify outsourcing using industry and occupation codes: janitors and guards.
+Across a wide array of specifications, we find that the outsourcing wage penalty ranges between 4% and 7% for janitors and between 8% and 24% for guards.
+Our findings on health benefits mirror those on wages.
+We provide evidence that the outsourcing penalty is not due to compensating differentials for higher benefits or lower hours, skill differences, or the type of industries which outsource.
+Overall, the evidence suggests that outsourcing has reduced labor market rents for workers, especially for those in the upper half of the occupational wage distribution.
+Industries with higher historical wage premia were more likely to outsource service work over this period.

 Arindrajit Dube and Ethan Kaplan.
-"Does Outsourcing Reduce Wages in the Low-Wage Service Occupations?
-Evidence from Janitors and Guards" Industrial & Labor Relations Review 63.2 (2010).
+"Does Outsourcing Reduce Wages in the Low Wage Service Occupations?
+Evidence from Janitors and Guards" 2008